 In 1927, the Rev. Leadbeater reinterpreted Tantric yoga in his book of "The Chakras".
 Vital force was drawn from a higher world, to enter the body at the spleen.
-From there, a rose-red ray spread throughout the whole body, traveling along the nerves.
+From there, a rose-red ray spread throughout the whole body, travelling along the nerves.
 Other rays coursed through the body in streams of colour, to lodge in the remaining six chakras.
 These were vortices of energy that, according to Leadbeater, were connected to nerves and bones.
 The life force flowed between the chakras and higher planes of awareness, connecting body, brain, and various subtle bodies.
-Chakras manifested on an etheric body, made of rare matter, that surrounded and interpenetrated the body of flesh.
+Chakras manifested on an etheric body, made of rare matter that surrounded and interpenetrated the body of flesh.
 In colours were more spiritual than spectral, they were visible realities to any clairvoyant.
 For Indian yogis, the chakras were mental images, constructed in the course of meditation: according to Leadbeater, the ancient Egyptians, European mystics, and Freemasons were also aware of the chakras of kundalini yoga.
 So, apparently, are New Age believers, as illustrated by De Clario's version at the top of the page.

 Leadbeater outlined the meaning of colours in "Thought Forms", co-authored in 1901 with Annie Besant.
 They postulated that thoughts, by their vibrations, formed shapes on the mental or astral planes.
 A chart of 25 swatches identified the emotions that coloured thought forms - blues usually denoted religious sentiment, bright yellows were intellectual, and reds often stood for the negative emotions of anger and avarice.
-When Leadbeater eventually applied colours to the chakras, they followed a similar heirarchy of emotions.
+When Leadbeater eventually applied colours to the chakras, they followed a similar hierarchy of emotions.
 It was a novel idea, and he quoted Madame Blavatsky, a founder of the Theosophical Society, in support of the new arrangement.
 She had apparently coded her Principles of Man according to the colours ROY G BIV.
 Red, the lower seat of animal life, evolved into the violet of the subtle body, or Etheric Double.
 The change was paralleled in states of matter, when ice melted into water, evaporated as vapour, and disappeared through air into ether.
 But elsewhere Blavatsky scoffed at science for dividing the spectrum into seven colours, "for every one knows there are in fact and nature, but one - the colourless white".

 Relying on his own experience, the reports of sages, and comparative studies by unnamed Westerners, Leadbeater examined the appearance of the chakras in detail.
 The simple coloured ray that entered each was mixed with others - green at the navel, for example, was shot through with red.
 They formed mandalas, with radiating patterns like spokes of a wheel.
 Leadbeater acknowledged that yogis have equally complex visions.
 They might use elaborate imagery, where lotus flowers of white and red, or even blue, are favoured motifs.
 Their petals could number between two and many millions, sometimes with letters or prayers written on each.
 Different gods and their retinues can occupy the various chakras, along with their powers and attributes.
 The heart chakra of India is sometimes gold, like Leadbeater's, but more often emits a fiery red like the rising sun.
 In many Tantric texts, the chakras are incompletely coloured, if at all.
 Nor do any colours follow a logical sequence, let alone the spectrum.